Doug Somers

 Douglas Duane Somerson (September 22, 1951 – May 16, 2017) was an American professional wrestler known by his ring name "Pretty Boy" Doug Somers.
 He worked in the American Wrestling Association (AWA) in the mid-1980s as part of a tag team with "Playboy" Buddy Rose, managed by Sherri Martel, and twice held the AWA World Tag Team Championship.

 Early life

-Douglas Duane Somerson, born September 22, 1951 in the heart of South Minneapolis, Minnesota, was the youngest of seven children of Carl and Dorothy Somerson.
+Douglas Duane Somerson, born September 22, 1951, in the heart of South Minneapolis, Minnesota, was the youngest of seven children of Carl and Dorothy Somerson.
 He had four brothers Jack, Russ, Dennis, and Gene and two sisters Barbara and Shirley.
 He was also uncle to author and model Julie Somerson.

 Professional wrestling career

+1970s

+Doug Somers made his debut on October 1, 1973 for the Mid-Atlantic Championship Wrestling, defeating Bill Bowman in Charlotte, North Carolina.As a rookie, Somers faced Mike Hall, Gene Lewis, Mike York, and Bruce Swayze.
+In 1974, he moved to Big Time Wrestling, an affiliate of the National Wrestling Alliance.
+He debuted for the promotion on March 11, 1974 in a loss to Bob Roop.
+During his tour of the territory he faced The Great Mephisto, The Texan, Benny Matta, and Joe Blanchard.
+His final match came on May 18th when he faced Ken Patera.
+Somers then moved to NWA affiliate Georgia Championship Wrestling, making his first appearance three days after his final Big Time Wrestling match on a card in Macon, Georgia.
+There he participated in twenty man battle royal that was won by Andre the Giant.
+A day later he teamed with Big Mac in a losing handicap effort against Andre.
+The young wrestler was winless during his run, being defeated by various performers including Ricky Gibson, Dudley Clements, Bill Dromo, and Jimmy Golden.
+He closed his GCW run with a loss to Larry Zybysko on March 21, 1975.
+During his time with Georgia Championship Wrestling, Somers made initial appearances in Verne Gagne's American Wrestling Association (AWA).
+He made his debut for the large promotion on October 16, 1974 in a televised loss to Chris Taylor.
+Somers would also wrestle Jim Brunzell and Boris Breznikoff.